hookFang/Contact-List-Android-App/README.md

 The users can also add photos to there contacts.

+An option to export the contacts to a .csv file.

 All the data will be saved to the users firebase(Database used) account.
 A sign page will be available for users to sign up for a free account.

 ### Coroutine